 This tour requires a minimum of 4 persons per booking.

 There are no refunds.
 All sales are final.

 Change Fee Policy: If changes are allowed on a tour or activity, a $20.00 per reservation change fee will be applied for any change to a reservation.
 Please note that some tours and activities do not allow any changes.
 Date changes can only be made only if we can confirm availability on the new date.
 While we cannot guarantee any changes can be made, all change requests for this tour must be submitted a minimum of 62 days prior to the tour departure and must be handled on an individual basis through our Reservations Center.

-Petroglyph Beach, an Alaska State Historic Site.
+Petroglyph Beach - an Alaska State Historic Site.
 Wrangell's Petroglyph Beach Park is unique because of the number of petroglyphs at the site and the ease with which people can see them.
 These ancient rock carvings are estimated to be between 8,000 to 10,000 years old.
-Guests will be offered rice paper to make a petroglph rubbing from the replicas located on the observation deck.
+Guests will be offered rice paper to make a petroglyph rubbing from the replicas located on the observation deck.

-Commercial Smokery Tour will allow guest to see the modern equipment that is used to smoke salmon commercially.
+Commercial Smokery Tour - allows guest to see the modern equipment that is used to smoke salmon commercially.
 The owner/operator will explain how the fish is prepared for smoking and the many products that can be made from smoked fish.

-Includes: Alaska Native Driver/Guide, 6 Great Sites with all entrance fees, beverages, & souvenir petroglyph rubbing. *Umbrellas are available for guests to use if it is raining.
+Includes: Alaska Native Driver/Guide, 6 Great Sites with all entrance fees, beverages and souvenir petroglyph rubbing.
+Umbrellas are available for guests to use if it is raining.